 A student who has been absent from a clinical education assignment is required to make up all absences.
-The student is responsible for making arrangements to make up these absences.
+The student is responsible for scheduling to make up these absences.
 No Radiology student will be assigned or allowed to make-up clinical education during holidays that are observed by the sponsoring institution which is Wallace College.
 Refer to Wallace College's calendar for recognition of holidays.
 Make-up time must be pre-approved by the Clinical Coordinator.
 Such sessions will be treated as assigned time and must not be arranged on days or times when the student has scheduled classes.

-The student's tardiness and absenteeism must be made up by the end of each semester on assigned days.
+The student's tardiness and absenteeism must be made up by the end of semester clinical conference and on assigned days.
 Failure to balance required clinical hours would result in a grade of "I", which will be submitted to the Wallace College Registrar's Office for that term.
+Clinical conference attendance is mandatory.
+Failure to attend end of semester clinical conference will result in an "I."